sdbs-uni-p/vldb-dbms-live-patching/qemu/README.md

 # QEMU Virtual Machine (VM)

 We provide a QEMU VM which is equipped (1) with the MMView Linux kernel and (2) all necessary software and libraries installed required for executing our scripts/tools.
 All steps of the reproduction package can be executed within the VM.

-But please keep in mind that we ran our experiments directly on a prepared system and that the overhang of the virtualization of the VM may result in slightly different measurements (since we paid close attention to latency-sensitive measurements).
+> **NOTE: Our experiments were conducted directly on a prepared server, avoiding the overhead of virtualization.
+When replicating the results in the VM, we observed a 25% performance degradation compared to the direct server execution.
+This degradation introduces significant system noise, obscuring some measured effects.
+Consequently, we recommend conducting the experiments directly on a prepared server for more accurate results.
+However, we provide the VM for a quick start and ease of reproducibility.**

 You can reproduce our results either by using our pre-defined [QEMU VM](#qemu-vm) or by preparing a [new server](#prepare-own-server) to execute experiments directly on it.